utdata/rwdir/docs/03-import.md

 - Use the image above to orient yourself to the R Console and Terminal.
 - In the console, type in `install.packages("tidyverse")` and hit return.

-You'll a bunch of commands work through your Console.
+You'll see a bunch of commands work through your Console.
 Remember that you only have to install a package to your computer once.

 We'll need another package, so also do: